WeTransfer: Early history

-WeTransfer was founded in 2009 by Rinke Visser, Bas Beerens and Ronald Hans (Nalden) in Amsterdam, the Netherlands.
+WeTransfer was founded in 2009 by Rinke Visser, Bas Beerens and Ronald Hans (Nalden) in Amsterdam, Netherlands.
 It was created to enable the sharing of large files (up to 2 GB) free of charge.

 In 2012, WeTransfer implemented a re-design and introduced a paid-for 'Plus' tier with support for larger file transfers.

 In 2014, WeTransfer launched "creative-class.tv", an ongoing video series.
 The company initiated its first bursaries that year through a collaborative partnership with Central Saint Martins.
 These scholarships supported two students from around the globe in their full-time studies.

 In 2015, WeTransfer raised a US$25 million Series A funding round from Highland Capital Partners Europe.
 They also added venture capitalist Troy Carter to its board.

 2016–2022

 In 2016, WeTransfer announced the acquisition of digital design studio Present Plus, established in 2010 by Damian Bradfield and WeTransfer co-founder Nalden.
 In September, WeTransfer opened its first office in the United States at Venice Beach, Los Angeles.

 In early 2017, Gordon Willoughby became the company's Chief Executive Officer, taking over from Bas Beerens, who became Executive Chairman.

 In January 2018, WeTransfer launched a content arm called "WePresent".
-In August, WeTransfer acquired app developer FiftyThree, who owned sketching app Paper and collaborative presentation app Paste.
+In August, WeTransfer acquired app developer FiftyThree, owner of sketching app Paper and collaborative presentation app Paste.
 In October, WeTransfer relaunched its mobile app under the name "Collect by WeTransfer".

 In June 2019, WeTransfer experienced a security incident in which files were "sent to the wrong people".
 In August, the company closed a €35 million secondary funding round led by HPE Growth.

 In May 2020, India banned WeTransfer, citing security reasons.
 In June, the company became a certified B Corporation.

 In February 2021, WeTransfer claimed to have achieved carbon-neutral certification, having pledged the previous year to reduce emissions by 30% by 2025.
 In March, the 2020 short film "The Long Goodbye" by Aneil Karia and Riz Ahmed commissioned by WeTransfer through WePresent won the 2022 Academy Award for Best Live Action Short Film.
 In April, the company launched a charitable arm known as "Supporting Act", focused on helping emerging creative talent, pledging to donate 1% of revenues from 2022 onwards.
 In October, WeTransfer announced sales in 2020 of €65m.

 In April 2021, Reuters reported that the WeTransfer logos and likeness were used in high-profile phishing scams.

 In January 2022, WeTransfer planned for an IPO for a valuation of up to $800 million but ended up canceling the offering shortly before listing citing market volatility.

 In 2022, Alexandar Vassilev took over as the company's Chief Executive Officer.

 In May 2023, WeTransfer announced it reduced 78% of server emissions as part of its environmental commitments.